 Secondary Education Graduate Certificate

-Juneau, e-Learning
+e-Learning

-The Graduate Certificate program for Secondary and Middle Grades Education (grades 6-12) is an intense 11-month program for students who are seeking certification in secondary and middle grades education.
-Applicants to this program should have an undergraduate degree in a subject normally taught in Alaska secondary schools (e.g. English, social studies, mathematics, sciences, art, music).
-A total of 24 graduate credits are required.
-To be considered in the first round for the upcoming program, candidates must apply by April 1st and submit all application materials by May 1st.
-A secondary review of applicants will be completed in an ongoing manner based on available space in the program.
+The Graduate Certificate program for Secondary and Middle Grades Education (grades 6-12) is an 11-month program for students who have completed a baccalaureate degree and who are seeking certification in secondary and middle grades education.
+Applicants to this program should have an undergraduate degree in a subject normally taught in Alaska secondary schools (e.g. English, social studies, mathematics, sciences, etc).
+A minimum of 24 graduate credits are required.

-Admissions Requirements
+Application Requirements

 1. UAS Graduate Application ($60 fee)